 @OnDelete vs JPA Cascade: Persistence Context Consistency Issue

-While migrating the Gift API to JPA at Kakao Tech Campus, there was a requirement to delete options when a product is deleted.
+While migrating the Gift API to JPA at Kakao Tech Campus, I needed to delete options when a product is deleted.

 But the entity structure was unidirectional.